CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Snow patches and goo patches reduce your fall damage in the same way that engi platforms can do.

 * You can’t sprint while on a snow patch.
+However, the unstoppable perk will let you sprint through snow.

 * You only need to pickaxe the middle of green radioactive crystals to disable them.